Parameter Estimation in an SPDE Model for Cell Repolarisation: The stochastic Meinhardt model

 for $y\in\R^{2}$ and $x\in\Lambda$.
 The function

 corresponds to an extracellular signal, for example a gradient of chemoattractant, which stimulates the production of $A$ with signal strength modulated by a constant $a$.
+The extracellular signal is maximal at the center $L/2$ of the front.
 The constants $r_{A}$, $r_{I}$ and $b_{A}$, $b_{I}$ are degradation and production rates, $\zeta_{A}$ controls the saturation and the Michaelis-Menten constant $\zeta_{I}$ prevents $f_A$ from exploding.
 While $b_I$ is fixed in our setup, it will generally depend on the pressure of the signal $\zeta$ \citep{Lockley_2015}.
 For a more detailed description of the nonlinearities $f_A$, $f_I$ and a stability analysis for varying parameters see \citep{lockley2017image}, \citep{meinhardt2009}.

 Additional external forces acting on the cell membrane are modeled by two independent space-time white noise processes $\xi_{A}$, $\xi_{I} $.
 By space-time white noise we mean a centered Gaussian process $\xi$ on $[0,T]\times\Lambda$ with covariance function